rwieruch/blog_robinwieruch_content/react-redux-apollo-client-state-management-tutorial.md

 }
 {{< /highlight >}}

-Basically the Redux reducer does the same as the React local sate, but only for this particular action which is identified by its type.
+Basically the Redux reducer does the same as the React local state, but only for this particular action which is identified by its type.
 It only merges the local data in a global state which is managed by the Redux store rather than React's local state managed co-located in a component.

 Next, you can setup the Redux store in the same file and give it the reducer and an initial state which has the identical structure as the local state in the Repositories component.